JamesIves/github-pages-deploy-action/README.md

       - master
 ```

+#### Importing the Package

-If you'd like to use the functionality of this action in your own action it can be installed using `yarn` by running the following command.
+If you'd like to use the functionality provided by this action in your own action you can install it using `yarn` by running the following command.

 ```
 yarn add github-pages-deploy-action